jspotten/cs324-labs/08-lab-socket-hunt/README.md

 Build your follow-up request using the guidance in the [message formatting helps](#message-formatting) section, and use `print_bytes()` to make sure it looks the way it should.
+Make sure the bytes are in the correct order!
 Re-build and re-run your program:

 ```bash
 make